0

 • Practitioner support and educational content for functional medicine providers

-• Covers a range of general wellness categories such as brain health, cellular health, and nutrient metabolism
+• Covers a range of general wellness categories such as brain health, cellular health, heart health, exercise response, nutrient metabolism, and weight loss resistance

 Cons